shadel96/Terry_Stops_Analysis/README.md

 -The current analysis was specifically using Classification algorithms for single, binary targets.
 The abundance of different types of data points to the possible need for multi-target Classifiers and deeper, more complex Machine Learning tasks.

-It is clear from the initial visualization of the data that there is something to be found here.
+-It is clear from the initial visualization of the data that there is something to be found here.
 Unfortunately, the current analysis shows that there will need to be more varied and in-depth attempts to create Machine Learning models that can help us successfully identify that problem.

+-Future investigations could be potentially directed at the performance of individual officers within the Seattle Police Department, or perhaps aimed at individual regions of Seattle that face higher disparity in Terry Stops.

 ## More Information